jrandj/redhat/README.md

 		# an example of a shell command against the labservers group
 		ansible labservers -a "ls -l /tmp"

+		# ping localhost
+		ansible localhost -m ping

+		# create a file on all remote clients
+		ansible all -m file -a "path=/home/username/adhoc1 state=touch mode=700"

+		# delete a file on all remote clients
+		ansible all -m file -a "path=/home/username/adhoc1 state=absent"

+		# delete a file to all remote clients
+		ansible all -m copy -a "src=/tmp/adhoc2 dest=/home/username/adhoc2"

+		# installing a package
+		ansible all -m yum -a "name=telnet state=present" ansible all -m yum -a "name=httpd-manual state=present"

+		# start a service
+		ansible all -m service -a "name=httpd state=started"

+		# start a service and enable at boot time
+		ansible all -m service -a "name=httpd state=started enabled=yes"

+		# check service status on remote client
+		ansible all -m shell -a "systemctl status httpd"

+		# remove package
+		ansible all -m yum -a "name=httpd state=absent"
+		# or
+		ansible all -m shell -a "yum remove httpd"

+		# create a user on remote clients
+		ansible all -m user -a "name=jsmith home=/home/jsmith shell=/bin/bash state=present"

+		# add a user to a different group
+		ansible all -m user -a "name=jsmith group=group"

+		# deleting a user on remote clients
+		ansible all -m user -a "name=jsmith home=/home/jsmith shell=/bin/bash state=absent"

+		# gather system information from remote clients
+		ansible all -m setup

+		# run a command on a remote host without a shell module
+		ansible client1 -a "/sbin/reboot"
 		```

 ### Script administration tasks